kyleboas/tacticsjournal.com/_posts/2026/03/2026-03-24-tactics-journal-research-get-ahead-of-the-game.md

 Subscribing is cheaper than hosting it yourself.
 A subscription costs a fraction of the ~$40/month you'd spend running it yourself on hosting and LLM calls.

-I'm still testing and fine tuning things.
-Join the waitlist to get early access.
+I'm still testing and fine tuning things. <a href="https://tacticsjournal.com/research">Join the waitlist</a> to get early access.

 <div class="r-waitlist-form">
   <form